A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Simulation study: generating data from the proposed BYM2-Gamma model

 Figure \ref{fig:WAIC_SimFromModel} shows that the WAIC is able to always choose the model that generated the data, namely the BYM2-Gamma model.
-This simulation study is specifically conducted to assess whether the proposed BYM2-Gamma model is able to estimate the true values of the generated parameters.
 Figure \ref{fig:Param_SimFromModel} presents the posterior summaries obtained from the BYM2-Gamma model across the 100 replicates for the intercept, $\beta_0$, the mixing parameter, $\lambda$, the hyperparameter, $\nu$, and the overall standard deviation, $\sigma$.
-For $\beta_0$ and $\nu$, the BYM2-Gamma model is able to recover the true values.
-Regarding $\lambda$ and $\sigma$, the BYM2-Gamma model tends to underestimate these parameters on average but still recovers the truth in the posterior 95\% credible intervals.
-The interest lies particularly on the main parameters of the model, such as the outlier indicators, $\KAPPA$.
-Figure \ref{fig:kappa_SimFromModel} shows the estimated densities from the true $\kappa$'s (bold line) along with the ones from the first 500 MCMC iterations (gray lines) for three different replicated datasets, namely the 1st, 50th and 100th simulations.
-The proposed BYM2-Gamma model seems to recover the true distribution of the $\kappa$'s.
-Regarding the complete latent effects, $\bb$, the estimated densities are again displayed in Figure \ref{fig:s_SimFromModel}.
-The BYM2-Gamma model estimates accurately the distribution of the latent effects.
+For all samples, the 95\% posterior credible intervals of all parameters contain the true values used to generate the data.
+The interest lies particularly on the main parameters of the model, such as the outlier indicators, $\bm{\kappa}$.
+Figure \ref{fig:kappa_SimFromModel} plots the posterior summaries, for one replicate, of the $\kappa$'s across all districts in Rio de Janeiro. \textcolor{black}{Most of the 95\% posterior credible intervals for $\kappa$ contain the true value used to generate the data.
+Moreover, for those neighbourhoods that have outlying observations, the estimate for $\kappa$ is quite concentrated around its true value.
+This suggests that the model is able to point out the neighbourhoods with outlying observations.} Similarly, the true latent effects, $\bm{b}$, are shown to be recovered by the 95\% posterior credible intervals in Figure \ref{fig:s_SimFromModel}.